 Lex Navicus Concordia, or simply Navicus, is a boutique law firm based in St. Petersburg, Russia.
-We specialize in maritime and shipping law, in commercial litigation and arbitration.
-We both advisory work and dispute resolution, and our specialty is handling complex maritime law matters and disputes, particularly concerning ship arrests in Russian ports.
-In our work, we strive to deliver world-class legal service, and we achieve that through the expertise of our leaders, Konstantin Krasnokutskiy and Maxsim Pavlenko, as well as our entire legal team.
+We specialise in maritime and shipping law, commercial litigation and arbitration.
+We do both advisory work and dispute resolution.
+Our specialty is handling complex maritime law matters, in particular, ship arrests in Russia.
+We strive to deliver world-class legal service and we achieve that through the expertise of our leaders, Konstantin Krasnokutskiy and Maxsim Pavlenko, as well as our entire legal team.

-Konstnatin Krasnokutskiy worked for Jurinflot Law Firm, Moscow, specializing primarily in maritime law and insurance, commercial litigation and arbitration.
-Konstantin’s clients clients are primarily non-Russian companies (shipping, trade, venture companies, banks and P&I clubs).
+Konstnatin Krasnokutskiy worked for Jurinflot Law Firm, Moscow, focusing on shipping law, marine insurance, and commercial disputes.
+Konstantin’s clients are mostly non-Russian companies (shipping, trade, venture companies, banks, and P&I clubs).
 Today, Konstantin is one of the leading maritime law experts in Russia.

-Maxsim Pavlenko practiced in the Far-East of Russia for major regional businessmen and shipping companies.
-Maxsim has been one of the key lawyers in the Far-East of Russia since the 1990’s privatization.
-Maxsim successfully defended the interests of his clients in various cases, including insurance disputes in Russia’s Supreme Commercial Court, anti-defamation lawsuits, winning a case against the governor of Primorskiy region of Russia in favour of a major shipowner.
-With this background, Maxsim is an exceptionsl specialist in corporate disputes and financial crime.
+Maxsim Pavlenko practiced in the Russian Far East acting for major regional businessmen and shipping companies.
+Maxsim has been one of the key lawyers in the Far East since the 1990’s privatization.
+He successfully represented clients in insurance disputes before the Russian Supreme Commercial Court and in defamation claims, appearing for a major shipowner against the governor of Russia’s Primorskiy region.
+Maxsim is also an exceptional specialist in corporate disputes and white-collar crime.

 VISION.
 MOTTO.
 VALUES

-Lex Navicus Concordia is established to deliver Western standards of legal services to the Russian market.
-We strive to show the excellence in every detail.
-Our team constantly works not only to meet our Clients’ expectations, but to exceed them by providing creative, professional, and high quality solutions.
+Lex Navicus Concordia brings world-class legal services to the Russian market.
+We strive to show excellence in every detail.
+Our team constantly works not only to meet our Clients’ expectations but to exceed them by providing creative, professional and high-quality solutions.

 Lex Navicus Concordia sees its mission in providing outstanding legal services.